andrebask/thesis/10 - chapter5.md

 | non cached         | 1240      |
 | catched            | 35482     |
 | catched, optimised | 1330      |

+As you can see, to catch a `FastException` introduces a negligible overhead, while instantiating an `Exception` with its stack trace is more than an order of magnitude more expensive.

 ## Support code
 For capturing and resuming continuations we need a framework to support all the required operations, such as construct an object that models the continuation, and turn a continuation object back into an actual continuation.